How To Add A Link Section To WordPress

 Link Manager – Additional Information

-If you have many links, the Link Manager plugin lets you easily administer these with searching, sorting, and filtering functions.
+If you have added many links, the Links Manager plugin allows you to easily administer these using searching, filtering, and sorting functions.

 (Sorting your links)